Manohara-Ai/Automate_Task/README.md

 - **WhatsApp Message Automation**
   Schedule and send WhatsApp messages using APIs or web automation tools.

+- **Event Check-in with QR Code Automation**
+  This feature allows you to automate event check-ins using QR codes.
+The system creates QR codes and also scans QR codes via webcam, decodes the data, and tracks event entries in an Excel sheet.
+The check-in is timestamped, and it prevents multiple check-ins for the same person.

 - **Flexible and Modular Design**
   Easily extend the repository to include additional automation tasks.